MetOffice/CSET/docs/source/contributing/code-review.rst

 the documentation and so should be considered carefully.

-The notes section is the most important section of the documentation for diagnostics.
-The notes section provides the detail about the diagnostic.
+The notes section is the most important section of the documentation for diagnostics, providing the detail about the diagnostic.
 It should include a full description of the diagnostic that includes the logic behind it (including assumptions used) and, where applicable, make use of appropriate references and equations.
 The notes description must include how